spinnaker/spinnaker.github.io/guides/tutorials/codelabs/appengine-source-to-prod/index.md

 - Your new server group will receive 100% of traffic.
 - Your pipeline will wait for two minutes.
 - The first server group (the one we deployed at the beginning of this codelab) will be destroyed.

+# Clean up

+If you're done with this codelab, run `gcloud compute instances delete $USER-spinnaker` to destroy your Spinnaker installation.